 If you’d like to learn more about the symbols and the sounds they represent, check out this complete English phonemic chart – you can click on each symbol to hear the sound it represents.

 - There are sounds in the English language that don’t exist in Italian, such as /θ/ in ‘thin’, /ŋ/ in ‘doing’, /ɔ:/ in ‘more’ and /ɜ:/ in ‘work’.

-The BBC website has some useful videos to help you pronounce all the different sounds in English.
-Click on these links to hear the pronunciation and for a short demonstration video for /θ/ in ‘thin’, /ŋ/ in ‘doing‘, /ɔ:/ in ‘more’ and /ɜ:/ in ‘work’.
+The BBC Learning English website has some useful videos to help you pronounce all the different sounds in English.
+Click on these links to hear the pronunciation and a short demonstration video for /θ/ in ‘thin’, /ŋ/ in ‘doing‘, /ɔ:/ in ‘more’ and /ɜ:/ in ‘work’.